Stability, Efficiency, and Contentedness of Social Storage Networks: Stable Network Characterization and Stability Point

-Similarly, network $\mathfrak{t}$ is also bilaterally stable.
-Note that, though agent $g$ has 20 TB free storage space, no new link with $g$ can be formed.
-For example, $\langle ag\rangle$ will not be added as $a$ has no space available to store $g$'s data.
-Recall that adding a link means both agents forming the link store a copy of their data on each other's storage space.
 In network $\mathfrak{s}$, although storage constraints permit agents to maintain six neighbors each, budget constraints do not allow agents to maintain more than four neighbors each.
 Hence, $\mathfrak{s}$ is bilaterally stable. \end{example}